-Short-term risk of shingles recurrence lowJune 5th, 2012 in Diseases, Conditions, Syndromes /
+Short-term risk of shingles recurrence lowJune 5, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 People who have had an episode of herpes zoster, also known as shingles, face a relatively low short-term risk of developing shingles, according to a Kaiser Permanente Southern California study published online in the Journal of Infectious Diseases.
 These findings suggest that among people with immune systems that have not been compromised, the risk of a second shingles episode is low.

 Researchers reviewed electronic health records and monitored recurrence of shingles for more than 6,000 individuals.
 They found fewer than 30 cases of recurrent shingles in an average of two years of follow-up and little difference in the rate of recurrence between the vaccinated and unvaccinated population.

 "This study's findings are important because we found that the risk of having a recurrent shingles episode is not as high as previous research indicates," said Hung-Fu Tseng, PhD, MPH, study lead author with the Kaiser Permanente Southern California Department of Research & Evaluation in Pasadena, Calif.
 "We now have empirical data that show the risk of recurrence is low among an elderly population who did not have compromised immune systems, regardless of their vaccination status."

 More than 1 million people develop shingles every year in the United States.
 Shingles is a painful contagious rash caused by the dormant chickenpox virus which can reactivate and replicate, damaging the nerve system.
 The elderly are especially vulnerable because immunity against the virus that causes shingles declines with age.